Worcester, Massachusetts: Geography

 Worcester has a total area of 38.6 sqmi: 37.6 sqmi of land and 1.0 sqmi, comprising roughly 2.59%, of water.
 Worcester is bordered by the towns of Auburn, Grafton, Holden, Leicester, Millbury, Paxton, Shrewsbury, and West Boylston.

 Worcester is known as the "Heart of the Commonwealth" because of its proximity to the center of Massachusetts.
 The city is about 40 mi west of Boston, 50 mi east of Springfield, and 38 mi northwest of Providence, Rhode Island.

 The Blackstone River forms in the center of Worcester by the confluence of the Middle River and Mill Brook.
 The river courses underground through the center of the city, and emerges at the foot of College Hill.
 It then flows south through Quinsigamond Village and into Millbury.
 Worcester is the beginning of the Blackstone Valley that frames the river.
 The Blackstone Canal was once an important waterway connecting Worcester to Providence and the Eastern Seaboard, but the canal fell into disuse at the end of the 19th century and was mostly covered up.
 In recent years, local organizations, including the Canal District Business Association, have proposed restoring the canal and creating a Blackstone Valley National Park.

-In November 2018, the administration of Massachusetts Governor Charlie Baker announced a $400,000 grant to streetscape improvements in the Canal District.

 Worcester is one of many cities claimed, like Rome, to be found on seven hills: Airport Hill, Bancroft Hill, Belmont Hill (Bell Hill), Grafton Hill, Green Hill, Pakachoag Hill and Vernon Hill.
 However, Worcester has more than seven hills, examples of which include Indian Hill, Newton Hill, Poet's Hill, and Wigwam Hill.

 Worcester has many ponds and two prominent lakes: Indian Lake and Lake Quinsigamond.
 Lake Quinsigamond (also known as Long Pond) stretches 4 mi across the Worcester and Shrewsbury border and is a very popular competitive rowing and boating destination.